Beyond Pass@1: Self-Play with Variational Problem Synthesis Sustains RLVR: Rethinking the Entropy–Performance trade-off in RLVR

 To explore how data diversity affects policy entropy and performance, we conducted experiments using RLVR to train the same policy model with different data strategies.
 We demonstrate the policy entropy and \textit{Pass@k} scores during training in Figure~\ref{fig:pre-experiments}.
 The blue line shows results on the MATH-12k~\citep{hendrycks2measuring} dataset throughout training, while the orange line begins with a mixture of MATH-12k and 36k rephrased problems from MetaMath~\citep{yu2023metamath}; at the 300th step, the rephrased problems are updated with similar ones.
 Notably, augmented training sets consistently slow the decline of policy entropy for both training and test problems.
 Furthermore, when the training data is updated at the 300th step, policy entropy stops decreasing and begins to rise, indicating that the policy is re-exploring new reasoning patterns and thereby sustaining learning.
 Concurrently, evaluation results illustrate that training with an augmented and periodically updated problem set consistently improves \textit{Pass@32} performance, particularly near the update steps.

 Although effective, rephrasing-based augmentation has notable limitations.
 Rephrased problems generated by external LLMs may introduce semantic inconsistencies, thereby compromising the accuracy of reference answer annotations and undermining the training stability.
 Moreover, since rephrasings often use the original problem as context, their diversity cannot be guaranteed.
-Based on our preliminary experiments, the limitations of rephrasing-based augmentation, and recent studies~\citep{wen2025light,chen2025acereason,liang2025sws} advocating the selection of problems appropriate to the model’s level, we conclude that \textit{ideal data augmentation for RLVR should be iterative, provide precise reference answers, and be aligned with the policy’s capabilities.}
+Based on our preliminary experiments, the limitations of rephrasing augmentation, and recent studies~\citep{wen2025light,chen2025acereason,liang2025sws} advocating selecting problems appropriate to the model’s capabilities, we conclude that \textit{ideal data augmentation for RLVR should be iterative, provide precise reference answers, and be aligned with the policy’s capabilities.}

 To this end, we propose the \textbf{S}elf-play with \textbf{V}ariational problem \textbf{S}ynthesis (\ours) strategy for RLVR training, which features targeted online problem augmentation and a pure self-improvement paradigm.
-This strategy augments training problems using the policy's correct solutions to under-performing problems, ensuring that the golden answers of synthetic problems precisely match the originals.
-Sections~\ref{sec:method} and~\ref{sec:experiments}, and~\ref{sec:analysis} present the framework, experiments, and detailed analysis, respectively.
+This strategy augments training problems using the policy's correct solutions to underperforming problems, ensuring that the golden answers of synthetic problems precisely match the originals.
+Sections~\ref{sec:method},~\ref{sec:experiments}, and~\ref{sec:analysis} present the framework, experiments, and detailed analysis, respectively.